Athlete/athlete-api-docs/_build/html/_sources/resources/authentication.txt

     :token:
         The token received from Facebook.
 Must have been acquired using athlete.com's FB developer account. (required)
         **IMPORTANT: The token granted from facebook must have the "email", "user_birthday" and "user_photos" privileges.**

 Response

     :username: The user's username.
 This is different from their email.
     :api_key: The api key for this user.

+If an account already exists with the email address we receive from Facebook, the accounts will be automatically merged without an error.